SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 ---
 layout: post
 title: "✝️ “When God raised up his servant, Jesus, he sent him first to you people of Israel, to bless you by turning each of you back from your sinful ways.” — The Apostle Peter on repentance"
-date: 2024-08-24 01:15:00 -0500
+date: 2024-08-24 01:25:00 -0500
 categories: repent
 published: true
 ---

 This is undeniable proof using scripture alone, that a turning away from sin was what Jesus meant in Matt.
 4:17 when he said *"Repent."* He wanted you to feel true contrition (2Cor.
 7:10) for the things you have done, to the point of turning away from them.

-> When God raised up his servant, Jesus, he sent him <span style="font-weight:bold;color:ForestGreen;">first</span> to you people of Israel, to bless you by <span style="font-weight:bold;color:Goldenrod;">turning each of you back from your sinful ways</span>. &mdash; Acts 3:26
+> When God raised up his servant, Jesus, he sent him <span style="font-weight:bold;color:ForestGreen;">first</span> to you people of Israel, to bless you by <span style="font-weight:bold;color:Goldenrod;">turning each of you back from your sinful ways</span>. &mdash; Acts 3:26 NLT

 <!-- As you can see, the Apostle Peter himself, the rock on which the church was built, has taken to my defense on this issue and against those who falsely teach assent changes in the mind.  -->